logscore/startup/README.md

 -   Use openstatus as the external service.
 Make it be a tile on the page that is the "status" thing.
+-   Fetch requests for the user account on the account page
+-